opentracing-contrib/python-django/README.md

 # OpenTracing settings

 OPENTRACING = {
-    'TRACING': True, # if not included, defaults to True 'TRACER': django_opentracing.DjangoTracer(some_opentracing_tracer), # you can use any valid opentracing tracer implementation
+    'TRACER': django_opentracing.DjangoTracer(some_opentracing_tracer), # you can use any valid opentracing tracer implementation
     'TRACE_ALL_REQUESTS': False, # if not included, defaults to False 'TRACED_REQUEST_ATTRIBUTES': [], # only valid if tracing all requests